A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: -hypergraph: Definition and property

 \end{definition}

-Since every $(d-1)$-dimensional simplex contains $d$ faces, each of which is a $(d-2)$-dimensional simplex, it follows that any $d$-uniform hypergraph can be geometrized.
-According to the above definition, after geometrization, each hyperedge $e\in E(H)$ becomes a simplexoid of dimension $(d-1)$, while each vertex $v\in V(e)$ becomes a $(d-2)$-sub-simplexoid of $e$.
-In subsequent discussions, a hyperedge $e$ with $d$ vertices is equivalent to a $(d-1)$-dimensional simplexoid of $e$.
-Since we regard the vertices of $e$ as the $(d-2)$-sub-simplexoids, while the simplexoid itself also contains vertices in the geometric sense, this may easily lead to confusion.
-To avoid ambiguity, we shall refer to each $i$-sub-simplexoid of $e$ as $[i]$-vertex.
-A $[0]$-vertex $v$ may be abbreviated as a vertex $v$.
+Since every $(d-1)$-simplex contains $d$ $(d-2)$-faces, each of which is a $(d-2)$-simplex, it follows that any $d$-uniform hypergraph can be geometrized.
+According to the above definition, after geometrization, each hyperedge $e\in E(H)$ becomes a $(d-1)$-simplex, while each vertex $v\in V(e)$ becomes a $(d-2)$-face of $e$.

+It should be noted that a vertex in a $d$-uniform hypergraph corresponds to a $(d-2)$-simplex in the associated $d$-uniform topological hypergraph.
+In contrast, a vertex in a $d$-uniform topological hypergraph actually represents a $0$-face.
+To avoid ambiguity, throughout the remainder of this paper, all vertices mentioned refer exclusively to $0$-faces.

+By analogy with the definition of an induced subhypergraph, we define an \emph{induced sub-$d$-uniform-topological hypergraph} as follows.